spatie/commonmark-shiki-highlighter/README.md

 ## A word on performance

 Highlighting with Shiki is a resource intensive process.
-We highly recommend using some form of caching when you use this package on a high traffic website.
+We highly recommend using some form of caching.

 ## Testing